DjonnyX/centrifugal/examples/file-viewer/README.md

 # Centrifugal File Viewer Demo

-✨ The Centrifugal Chat Demo application (centrifugal-file-viewer) is an Angular application designed to demonstrate high-performance long list rendering using virtual scrolling techniques and next-generation web UI components.
+✨ The Centrifugal File Viewer Demo application (centrifugal-file-viewer) is an Angular application designed to demonstrate high-performance long list rendering using virtual scrolling techniques and next-generation web UI components.

 The project uses dependencies only from the Angular ecosystem and [centrifugal](https://github.com/DjonnyX/centrifugal) without implementing third-party solutions.